Healthy Chocolate Truffle Recipe

 These little beauties are great for entertaining!
 Not only are they beautiful, tasty and healthy, but they also are a great conversation starter.
 When I brought them to a party once, I placed them on a little coffee table.
 After no more than 30 minutes, half of them where gone and a lot of people had somewhat of a guilt ridden look to their face…

 I asked them if they enjoyed the truffles, and the answer was: “Oh yes, I just do not want to know how many calories I just ate.”
-You can probably imagine their surprise when I told them that the main ingredient is prunes and that they do not only have not nearly as many calories or saturated fat as your average truffle, but they have actual health benefits.
+You can probably imagine their surprise when I told them that the main ingredient is prunes and that they do not only have not nearly as many calories as your average truffle, but they have actual health benefits.
 Needless to say everyone wanted the recipe.
 So here it is!

 Prunes are full of antioxidants; have a very low GL; contain a good amount of fiber, vitamin A, potassium and copper; and have recently gained attention for their connection to bone health.
 So far, they are the only food that may restore bone loss!